 - Be in employment that is insurable for all benefits under the social welfare system (PRSI Class “A”)

-- Have worked continuously for the employer for at least 104 weeks
+- Have worked continuously for the employer for at least two years while over the age of 16

-- The same rules apply to apprentices.
-Apprentices qualify for redundancy unless they are let go within one month of completing an apprenticeship
+Apprentices can also qualify for redundancy unless they are let go within one month of completing an apprenticeship.

-Am I entitled to a social welfare payment?
+Am I entitled to a social welfare payment if I lose my job?

 - Unemployed (fully unemployed or unemployed for at least four days out of seven consecutive days)